 Gateway Arch, Missouri

-My next stop was a budget hotel in Illinois, just on the border of Missouri.
-The woman at the front desk must have thought I was moving in for good as I stood surrounded by only a handful of the things I’d be hauling up the stairs: a bin of electronics to charge, a bin of food, my hobby bag, my backpack, a tent and tarp that needed to dry out, and a suitcase big enough to hold enough clothes for a month.
-“I hate to be the bearer of bad news, but the elevator is broken,” she said as she handed me my room key.
+Next stop was a budget hotel in Illinois, just on the border of Missouri - an unassuming exterior decorated with cigarette butts by the front door and beer bottles peeking over the rims of the trash cans.
+The woman at the front desk must have thought I was moving in for good as I approached the front desk struggling to haul my worldly possessions: a bin of electronics to charge, a bin of food, my hobby bag, my backpack, a tent and tarp that needed to dry out, and a suitcase big enough to hold enough clothes for a month.
+“I hate to be the bearer of bad news, but the elevator is broken,” she said with pity on her face as she handed me my room key.

 The view from the road somewhere between Indiana and Illinois

 The door at the bottom of the stairwell closest to my room was broken, so I spent the next 30 minutes walking in and out through the lobby, carrying bins and bags.
-Each time I walked by we almost made eye contact, though I successfully dodged her gaze, if not her judgment.
+Each time I walked by the front desk, me and the woman almost made eye contact, though I successfully dodged her gaze, if not her judgment.

-Our rapport took a turn for the better when I stopped by the front desk to ask her if she thought I'd be relatively safe to catch a Lyft from the hotel into the city.
-“Honey, yes - woman to woman, you're safe,” she said, and gave me a nod only one girl to another would understand.
+Our rapport took a turn for the better when I stopped by the front desk to ask her if she thought I'd be relatively safe to catch a rideshare from the hotel into the city.
+“Honey, yes - woman to woman, you're safe,” she said, and gave me a nod.
+Nothing like the dangers of the world to put two women on equal footing.

-My Lyft driver, Sam from Tunisia, was a man who seemed to be made for the job he had.
-He was personable and had stories to share that made the ride feel like part of the event of going into the city.
+My Lyft driver, Sam, was a man who seemed to be made for the job he had.
+His laugh was contagious and his stories captivating, which made the ride feel like part of the event of going into the city.
 He told me of his perceptions of the United States before living here, and of his moves from Tunisia to Los Angeles to St. Louis.
 The most surprising thing in any place, he said, was always the variety of people and life experiences he came across.
 “Like, the other day, I picked up a woman from the hospital and gave her a ride home to a small town 80 miles outside of St. Louis,” he said.
 “She had lived there her whole life but she had never been into the city.”
-Sam told me she was too afraid of the big city, yet witnessed extreme violence within her own hometown - the lynching of a man.
+She was too afraid of the big city, yet in the same breath had told him stories of violence within her own small hometown - the lynching of a man.
 Sam said that as they traveled closer to her house she pointed out the tree where it had happened.

 A view of the arch from below

-Driving into the city and seeing the arch appear in the skyline was a much more impressive spectacle than I had anticipated.
-It felt similar to the feeling of awe I experienced in eighth grade when we took a field trip to Washington, D.C., and I saw the Washington Monument come into view for the first time.
-(The Arch is taller, so I learned on my tour).
+Driving into St. Louis and seeing the arch appear in the skyline was a much more impressive spectacle than I had anticipated.
+I was reminded of the awe I felt in eighth grade when we took a field trip to Washington, D.C., and I saw the Washington Monument come into view for the first time.
+(The Arch is taller, so I learned on my tour.)
+I felt the comfort of my insignificance.

 I started my exploration at the Old Courthouse, a section of the park across the green from the Arch.
-I had no idea what I was walking into.
-The building itself was beautiful; round hallways decorated with white columns circle an impressive rotunda anchoring the building at its center.
+The building itself is beautiful; round hallways decorated with white columns circle an impressive rotunda anchoring the building at its center.

 The view from the second floor of the Old Courthouse

-Interpretive displays explained the U.S. justice system and the mechanisms of the court, and told the story of the most famous and influential case that had taken place there, Dred and Harriet Scott v.
-Sandford - a case that served as a catalyst of the civil war.
+Exhibits woven throughout the rooms explained the U.S. justice system and the mechanisms of the court, and told the story of the most famous and influential case that had taken place there, Dred and Harriet Scott v.
+Sandford - a case that served as a catalyst of the Civil War.

 The view looking toward the Old Courthouse from under the Arch

-Across the green, more exhibits filled the space under the Arch, taking viewers through westward expansion and the actions that were taken against Native Americans in the name of manifest destiny.
+Across the green, more exhibits filled the space under the Arch, taking viewers through westward expansion and the actions taken against Native Americans in the name of manifest destiny.
+Other displays showed the design and engineering that went into imagining the structure I was about to climb.

 In line to take the tram up to the top of the Arch, the tour guide asked each passing group where they were visiting from.
-When I heard “Virginia” from the couple in front of me, I asked them where from, and when they named a town only 30 minutes from where I call home, we became fast friends.
-We spent the 10 minutes in line and the four minute tram ride talking National Parks and travels.
+When I heard “Virginia” from the couple in front of me, I asked them where from.
+When they named a town only 30 minutes from home, conversation ensued.
+We spent the 10 minutes in line and the four minute tram ride talking about travels as if we were old friends catching up on new adventures.

 As we exited the tram and entered the crowded viewing platform at the top of the Arch, it took us all a moment to find our sea legs - or sky legs - as the structure swayed in the breeze.